-Explanation for negative/adverse variances against targets in 2021-22:
+Explanation for unfavourable variances against targets in 2022-23:

 - (a) Percentage of time charged to audits by senior staff performance audits.
-The percentage was higher than usual this year due to higher attrition of lower-level staff, greater complexity of audit topics requiring increased client engagement, and greater supervision and review by engagement leaders. - (b) Post-audit and assurance quality review program audit files with no material deficiencies.
-Refer to Page 5 for common findings made in relation to audit file weaknesses, and action we are taking to improve audit quality in 2022-23. - (c) Attrition of permanent employees as a percentage of total FTE permanent employees.
+The percentage was higher than usual in both years due to higher attrition of lower-level staff, greater complexity of audit topics requiring increased client engagement, and greater supervision and review by engagement leaders. - (b) Post-audit and assurance quality review program audit files with no material deficiencies.
+Refer to Page 5 for common findings made in relation to audit file weaknesses, and action we are taking to improve audit quality in 2023-24. - (c) Attrition of permanent employees as a percentage of total FTE permanent employees.
 The increase in attrition reflects retirements and the continued challenges of a highly competitive labour market.
-We undertake regular staff satisfaction surveys that help inform our response to higher turnover.
+We undertake regular staff satisfaction surveys and other staff engagement activities that help inform our responses to higher turnover.
+We forecast vacancies based on historic trends and expected departures.
+We aim to recruit ahead of the vacancy, and move quickly when needed.
+We also use contracted-in resources to help supplement our workforce.
+The recruitment market has been challenging since 2021.